MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-call-data-connector.md

 ## Enable Monitoring

-You must configure Call Data Recording (CDR) and Quality of Experience (QoE) data collection, otherwise the Call Analytics and Call Quality Dashboards won’t get information to display.
+You must configure Call Data Recording (CDR) and Quality of Experience (QoE) data collection; otherwise, the Call Analytics and Call Quality Dashboards won’t get information to display.
 Before you Configure Call Data Connector, follow the steps provided in [Deploy monitoring in Skype for Business Server](../../SfbServer/deploy/deploy-monitoring/deploy-monitoring.md) to configure both CDR and QoE.

 ## Enable Call Data Connector